Lecture 20: Linear Regression via Ordinary Least Squares (OLS)

 statsmodels.regression.linear_model.OLS

-We can now estimate the model using the .fit( )
+We can now estimate the model using the .fit( ) method of the statsmodel object.

 res = sleep_model.fit() # Estimate the model and store the results in res